danielricci/Chess/README.md

 # Chess

 ### Description
-Chess is a game played against two player, competing to place their opponents king into a checkmate positions, where no further moves on the board can be made.
+Chess is a game played against two players, competing to place their opponents king into a checkmate positions, where no further moves on the board can be made.

 ### Build Status
 <img src="https://travis-ci.org/danielricci/chess.svg?branch=master" />